shopware5/devdocs/source/blog/_posts/2015-11-11-best-practices.md

 $myService->say('hi');
 ```

+Please notice, that `Shopware()->Db()` isn't recommended for services.
+Either inject it into your service - or inject
+the DBAL connection into your service - this is a handy PDO wrapper from the doctrine project (see [DBAL connection](#dbal-connection)).

 ## Dependency Injection

 If your plugin has more complex services with many dependencies, you should to put them in the dependency injection container (DIC).